 New Biology Supplement!

-I just finished a new product to go along with Apologia's Biology textbook: a student supplement packed with activities!
+(This post includes links to Amazon and TeachersPayTeachers.com.
+Purchased made help to support this blog.
+Thank you!)
+I just finished a new resources to go along with the Exploring Creation with Biology 2nd Edition textbook: a student supplement packed with activities!
 Next year, my youngest will be a freshman in high school.
-She is taking Earth Science this year, which transitions perfectly into Biology.
-After learning about landforms, geological processes, oceans, fresh water systems, atmosphere, and weather… Continue reading New Biology Supplement!
+She is taking… Continue reading New Biology Supplement!

 One Year Lesson Plans for High School US Government and Economics with Uncle Eric, Bluestocking Guides, and Crash Course